Łukasz Pawlikowski

 He studied playing under Arto Noras, Jeroen Reuling, Witold Herman and Dorota Imiełowska.
-By the age of six he appears at the Kraków Poetry Salon.
+By the age of six he appeared at the Kraków Poetry Salon.
 He is connected with the Juliusz Słowacki Theatre.
 Pawlikowski debuted in 2006 with the Beethoven Academy Orchestra in the Tempel Synagogue.
 Since then, he has collaborated with artists such as Anna Polony, Anna Dymna, Zofia Kucówna, Elżbieta Stefańska, Mariola Cieniawa, Jerzy Trela, Jerzy Stuhr and Kevin Kenner.
-Under direction of Krzysztof Penderecki he studied interpretation of his music.
+Under the direction of Krzysztof Penderecki he studied interpretation of his music.
 He performed as a soloist in Poland, Germany, Austria, Czech Republic, Slovakia, Hungary and Croatia.

 Biography

 Early years

 He began his musical education at the age of six, under Dorota Imiełowska.
 He also studied playing under Arto Noras, Jeroen Reuling and Witold Herman.
 By the age of six he appears at the Kraków Poetry Salon.
 At the age of eight years at the invitation of Elżbieta Penderecka at the Tempel Synagogue in concert performing David Popper's Hungarian Rapsody with the Beethoven Academy Orchestra.
 He gave world premiere performances of two works by Adam Walaciński and Mateusz Bień.